mhewedy/viper/README.md

 ## Why not Vagrant:

-* **Vagrant** uses a `Vagrantfile` which I think is most suitated to be source-controlled, and for my case it is an overhead to maintain such file for each vm I want to create. (like create k8s cluster, etc...), I want kind of global accessibility.
+* **Vagrant** uses a `Vagrantfile` which I think is most suited to be source-controlled, and for my case it is an overhead to maintain such file for each vm I want to create. (like create k8s cluster, etc...), I want kind of global accessibility.